raviteja869/ICA2/README.md

-# ICA2 Group 3 CI/CD Pipeline Project
+# ICA2 Group3 CI/CD Pipeline Project

 ## Project Overview
 This repository contains the implementation of a CI/CD pipeline for a basic web application using GitHub Actions.
 The project demonstrates the use of Artifacts, Self-Hosted Runners, Docker Containerization, Service Containers, and Custom Actions.